 - Gather your materials.
-You will need 2 pieces of construction paper, a brown paper bag, a darker brown and light brown marker / crayon or paint, and glue.
+You will need 2 pieces of construction paper, a brown paper bag, dark and light brown markers/crayons. and glue.

-- Have your child color half of the brown paper bag with the dark brown, then the other half with the lighter brown.
+- Have your child color half of the brown paper bag with the dark brown.
+Next, color the other half with the lighter brown.

 - While your child is coloring draw the outline of an acorn on a piece of construction paper.

 - Start ripping.
-Rip the colored paper bag into small pieces, keep the two colors in separate piles.
-Little ones may need help ripping the paper if it’s thick, I had to get the rips started for my son.
+Rip the colored paper bag into small pieces, keeping the two colors in separate piles.
+Little ones may need help ripping the paper if it’s thick.
+I had to get the rips started for my son.

 - Glue on the ripped pieces.

 - Repeat with the top half.
 You want a lot of glue so that no matter where your child places the paper it will stick.